dell/omnia/docs/source/Troubleshooting/knownissues.rst

 1. The server hardware does not allow for auto rebooting

-2. PXE booting is hung on the node
+2. The process of PXE booting the node has stalled.

 **Resolution**: